Dorchester in Suffolk County, Massachusetts — The American Northeast (New England)

 Young adults employed by the Food Project harvesting beans in Dorchester.
 Early 1900’s postcard shows a statue of Edward Everett at the center of the square.
 The statue was later moved to Richardson Park and the bronze Clapp’s Favorite Pear now sits in its place.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Dorchester Heights • Thomas Park (approx. 1.2 miles away); Gen. Henry Knox Trail (approx. 1.2 miles away); Dorchester Heights (approx. 1.2 miles away); On these Heights (approx. 1.2 miles away); American Redoubts (approx. 1.2 miles away); a different marker also named Dorchester Heights (approx. 1.2 miles away); a different marker also named Gen. Henry Knox Trail (approx. 1.6 miles away); Sargent's Folly (approx. 1.7 miles away).
+Dorchester Vietnam Veterans Memorial (approx. one mile away); Dorchester Heights • Thomas Park (approx. 1.2 miles away); Gen. Henry Knox Trail (approx. 1.2 miles away); Dorchester Heights (approx. 1.2 miles away); On these Heights (approx. 1.2 miles away); American Redoubts (approx. 1.2 miles away); a different marker also named Dorchester Heights (approx. 1.2 miles away); a different marker also named Gen. Henry Knox Trail (approx. 1.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 24, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 324 times since then and 25 times this year.
+It was originally submitted on June 24, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 390 times since then.
 Photos: 1, 2, 3. submitted on June 24, 2013, by Don Morfe of Baltimore, Maryland.
 4. submitted on June 26, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.